SamTSW/Capstone-Project/README.md

 ### 2. Challenges in Diagnosing Glaucoma:
 - Glaucoma diagnosis involves a multifaceted process, including various assessments (e.g., fundus imaging, family history, medical records, eye pressure, and visual acuity).
 - The data required for accurate diagnosis is often dispersed across different sources, potentially leading to oversight of critical information.
 - Identifying glaucoma suspects—patients with elevated intraocular pressure (IOP) but no clinical signs—poses a significant challenge.
+To treat first?
+Or monitor first?
+Will it be undertreatment?
+Or overtreatment?

 ## Key Project Steps:
 ### 1. Data Collection: